 Ind AS - 24 AS - 18 1.
-A related party in relation to the reporting enterprise is a person or entity that is related and includes: • A person or close member of that person's family if that person has control, joint control, significant influence over the reporting enterprises or is a member of Key Management Personnel of their reporting enterprises or of a parent of the reporting enterprises; • Parent, subsidiary, joint venture, associates of the reporting enterprise.
-Parties are related if at any time during the reporting period, one party controls or exercises significant influence over the other party in taking financial and/or operating decisions.
-2. Close members of the person are the persons defined as 'relative' under the Companies Act, 2013 and that person's domestic partner, person's or spouse's children and dependants of the person or spouse.
-Only relatives are defined and close member has not been mentioned in the AS.
+A related party in relation to the reporting enterprise is a person or entity that is related and includes: A person or close member of that person's family if that person has control, joint control, significant influence over the reporting enterprises or is a member of Key Management Personnel of their reporting enterprises or of a parent of the reporting enterprises; Parent, subsidiary, joint venture, associates of the reporting enterprise. party in taking financial and/or operating decisions.
+2. Close members of the person are the persons defined as 'relative' under the Companies Act, 2013 and that person's domestic partner, person's or spouse's children and dependants of the person or spouse. has not been mentioned in the AS.
 3. Related party includes post-employment benefit plans for the benefit of employees of the reporting entity or any entity that is a related party of the reporting entity.

-Post-Employment benefit plans are not considered as related party.
-4. If an entity has transactions with the related party during the reporting period, the reporting entity has to disclose the transactions value and the outstanding balance with the related party including commitments.
-If an entity has transactions with the related party during the reporting period, the reporting entity has to disclose the transactions value [or appropriate proportions] and the outstanding balance [or appropriate proportions] with the related party.
-5. Key Management Personnel compensation is disclosed in total and aggregate for a) Short-term employee benefits; b) Post-employment benefits; c) Other long-term benefits; d) Terminating benefits and e) Share based payments.
+4. If an entity has transactions with the related party during the reporting period, the reporting entity has to disclose the transactions value and the outstanding balance with the related party including commitments. party during the reporting period, the reporting 5.
+Key Management Personnel compensation is disclosed in total and aggregate for (a) Short-term employee benefits; (b) Post-employment benefits; (c) Other long-term benefits; (d) Terminating benefits and (e) Share based payments.
 Total compensation of Key Management Personnel is disclosed in aggregate except in cases where separate disclosure is more appropriate

-5.8 AS 19: ACCOUNTING FOR LEASES
+5.8 AS-19: ACCOUNTING FOR LEASES